-Tracey Henry: A 26-Year icon of social investment honoured as she steps down from Tshikululu
+Tracey Henry - A 26-Year icon of social investment honoured as she steps down from Tshikululu

-Submitted by: BooST Communications
+Written by: BooST Communications Save to Instapaper

 For the past 16 years, Tshikululu Social Investments has been led by a CEO whose visionary approach in both the corporate and development sectors has fostered partnerships and built innovative solutions that continue to drive lasting and meaningful impact.
 This month sees Tracey Henry leave Tshikululu, with the Board of Directors recognising the pivotal role she has played in driving Tshikululu’s progress and development.